 I would also recommend, after a while, to go to a studio even just once a month to be seen by another pair of eyes.
 It helps in every case to get advice from someone else.

 How expensive is pole dancing?

 Preeetty expensive.
 It’s my only guilty pleasure.
 Most classes I’ve seen in London go from £15 to £18 per hour, while in Australia it was kind of similar, but in dollars.

 What are those things you spread on your hands and legs before climbing the pole?

-It’s probably Dry Hands gel, a chalk-based gel that dries your hands up (shocker) and helps you go up without slipping down.
+It’s probably Dry Hands gel or another similar brand.
+It’s a chalk-based gel that dries your hands up (shocker) and helps you go up without slipping down.
+Sadly, that’s now as expensive as liquid gold and not as available, so we’re settling for other gels.
 Depending on the weather and the type of pole, some pole dancers also use shaving cream, or hairspray, or both.